Community Involvement

 Youth programs

-Hioki supports the local community through sports in order to foster healthy youth and deepen exchanges with residents.
+Hioki supports the local community through sports, led by our group company Hioki Forest Plaza Corporation, in order to foster healthy youth and deepen interactions among people.

 Managing a Little League team